SynapseIX/objective-iso8583/README.md

 - Add to targets "Your Target Name"
 - Import the necessary classes in your code i.e. #import "ISOMessage.h"

-Be sure to contact me for help using the library
+Be sure to contact me for help using the library, and of course, report any issues/bugs you find.

 Example of usage 1
 --------------